 During winter, only minimal heating was required through a fireplace using locally sourced firewood.
 Throughout the ongoing summer, the house has performed quite well to lower the temperature passively through natural ventilation, a Heat Recovery Ventilation system, insulation, and thermal mass.

 This extremely comfortable and efficient home is not connected to natural gas and with a medium size solar installation (5kW) the home runs carbon positive.
 In fact it exports around 3500kW of electricity annually.
 The garden is also currently being established, so more water is used than will be in the future, but it currently consumes 65L/person/day.
-There is also a provision for greywater to be used in the future, the plan is to implement this to be ready for the coming summer December 2019.
+There is also a provision for greywater to be used in the future, the plan is to implement this shortly.